 When in Follower Mode, this is the number of pulses per revolution for the signal input 2 (S2) used as the "Leader" input.
-The MD plus supports pickups and encoders from 1 to 9999 pulses per revolution (PPR).
+The Accu-Set plus supports pickups and encoders from 1 to 9999 pulses per revolution (PPR).
+This is Unused in Open-Loop operation.

-Item 38 - Signal Input 2 (S2) ("Leader") Stopped Timeout (for Follower Mode Only)
+Item 38 - Signal Input 2 (S2) Leader Stopped Timeout (Follower Mode Only)

-When the Target Speed (percentage) is above zero, this Item determines the maximum time in units of 0.1 seconds that can elapse after the last S2 (Leader) pickup pulse before the MD plus considers the Leader as "stopped".
+When the Target Speed (percentage) is above zero, this Item determines the maximum time in units of 0.1 seconds that can elapse after the last S2 (Leader) pickup pulse before the Accu-Set plus considers the Leader as "stopped".
 Setting this value too low may result in unstable low-speed "following".
 Setting it too high may result in Follower "run-on".
 A value of zero defeats this timeout.
+Unused in Open-Loop operation.